-However, for i.i.d.\ $\chi^2_{2r}$ random variables, the convergence of the maxima to the Gumbel distribution using the above normalizing constants is quite slow.
-That is, the approximation of the maximal value will not be tight for moderate values of $r,n \in \mathbb{N}$.
-Hence, a more appropriate set of normalizing constants for the $\chi^2_{2r}$ distribution, which takes into account both $r$ and $n$ should be derived.
-Letting $b_n$ to be the $1-1/n$ quantile, i.e., $1-F_{\chi^2}(b_n)=1/n$, and choosing $a_n =h(b_n)$ \cite{de2006extreme,leadbetter1983}, we have the following. \begin{claim} For the $\chi^2_{2r}$-distribution, the following normalizing constants apply.
+\off{ However, for i.i.d.\ $\chi^2_{2r}$ random variables, the convergence of the maxima to the Gumbel distribution using the above normalizing constants is quite slow.
+That is, the approximation of the maximal value will not be tight for moderate values of $r,K \in \mathbb{N}$.
+Hence, a more appropriate set of normalizing constants for the $\chi^2_{2r}$ distribution, which takes into account both $r$ and $K$ should be derived.

 Accordingly, new normalizing constants are derived in the following for the $\chi^2$-distribution maxima that satisfies the same asymptotic limit of the constants in \eqref{eqn: a_n normalized slow} and \eqref{eqn: b_n normalized slow}, yet, as will be shown experimentally, these constants attain a better agreement when approximating an extremal value distribution, rather than \eqref{eqn: a_n normalized slow} and \eqref{eqn: b_n normalized slow}, for finite $K$ and $r$.
 In the rest of the paper, we use the following constants.